-The Bank holds collateral against loans and advances to customers and investment securities in the form of pledges over deposits held with the Bank.
-Factored receivables are unsecured and collateral generally is not held over loans and advances to banks.
+The Bank holds collateral against loans and advances to customers in the form of pledges over deposits held with the Bank, collateralised by receivables or by real estate.
+Factored receivables are without recourse, but are covered by credit insurance or asset backed.
+No collateral is held against investment and loans and advances to banks.